-Clair's World Bipolar Day Story My name is Clair.
+About Bipolar Pendulum: stories and information Bipolar UK services and activities Clair's World Bipolar Day Story My name is Clair.
 I am 41, I am married and have two teenage daughters.
-I love animals, walking my dog along Rimrose valley, crafting, playing the flute and going to the Theatre to see musicals I also have Bipolar.
-When I had my 2 daughters it was thought that I had post natal depression, but after a few appointments with the Psychiatrist he thought it was more than just PND, but because of the stigma around mental illness I was scared and discharged myself.
+I love animals, walking my dog along Rimrose valley, crafting, playing the flute and going to the theatre to see musicals I also have bipolar.
+Diagnosis and living with bipolar When I had my 2 daughters it was thought that I had post natal depression, but after a few appointments with the psychiatrist he thought it was more than just PND, but because of the stigma around mental illness I was scared and discharged myself.
 As my daughters got bigger I was really struggling with depression and was referred to my Community Mental Health Team where I was quickly diagnosed with Bipolar Type 2.
 Looking back I could see highs and lows that I had experienced for many years.
-I have continued to struggle with Bipolar and my moods.
+I have continued to struggle with bipolar and my moods.
 Finding the right medication combination has been challenging and I have often felt like a science experiment.
-This is not the case with everyone and when the right combination is found Bipolar can be controlled with medication I still have highs and lows.
+This is not the case with everyone and when the right combination is found bipolar can be controlled with medication.
+I still have highs and lows.
 I love the highs!
 I feel great, lots of energy, I have been known to paint the fence at 3am, I feel very happy, but I am irritable at times and I act without thinking, often going on big spending sprees.
 As I come down from the high parcels often start to arrive that I have ordered, that a lot of the time I do not even want and I know the low will probably come.
 I hate the lows.
 I struggle to find motivation for anything; getting out of bed, cooking, cleaning, eating, pursuing hobbies.
 Sometimes I just want to die because living seems too hard.
 Mental illness is still met with stigma and fear although things are very slowly improving.
-I have experienced seeing fear in people's eyes if I disclose I have Bipolar.
+I have experienced seeing fear in people's eyes if I disclose I have bipolar.
 I have also experienced discrimination.
 People sometimes think that people with a mental illness are lazy or need to sort themselves out.
 What people do not see is how hard people with a mental illness fight to stay alive and do very basic things.
-I want to raise awareness of Bipolar, to help society see that I am not dangerous, I am not stupid and I still have something to offer.
-30th March is World Bipolar day.
+I want to raise awareness of bipolar, to help society see that I am not dangerous, I am not stupid and I still have something to offer.
+30th March is World Bipolar Day.
 I wanted to do something to raise money for Bipolar UK so I am asking for sponsors as I have my hair shaved on the 30th.
-Bipolar UK support people with Bipolar and provide valuable information for them and their family and friends as well as raising awareness.
-I hope that by raising money I will help to end stigma and help to support people like me who are living with Bipolar.
-You can find Clair's page and read more about her brave fundraising act here You may also like to see: Donate to Bipolar UK today Your donation will help provide a range of services offering the support people need, when they need it.
+Bipolar UK supports people with bipolar and provides valuable information for them, their family and friends as well as raising awareness.
+I hope that by raising money I will help to end stigma and help to support people like me who are living with bipolar.
+You may also like to see: Donate to Bipolar UK today Your donation will help provide a range of services offering the support people need, when they need it.
 You can make sure there's someone at the end of the phone to listen, a nearby group to share experiences, a 24-hour peer forum and more.
 Together, we can support the person behind the diagnosis of bipolar.